mbakholdina/srt-packet-reordering/README.md

   --help                          Show this message and exit.
 ```

+where `PATH` is the path to an appropriate testing application.

-## Script Commands for "Network Bonding" Feature Testing
+### Script Commands for Connection Bonding Testing

-### Running receiver and sender locally
+#### Running receiver and sender locally

 Start the receiver first.
-Notice that `attrs` contains `groupconnect=1` as the first attribute-value pair which is network bonding related and application dependent setting.
+Notice that `attrs` contains `groupconnect=1` as the first attribute-value pair which is connection bonding related and application dependent setting.
 The following attributes like latency `latency`, buffer sizes `sndbuf` and `rcvbuf`, flow control `fc` are SRT related attributes.
 ```
 python packet_reordering.py re-receiver --duration 180 --bitrate 10 --attrs "groupconnect=1&latency=200&sndbuf=125000000&rcvbuf=125000000&fc=60000" ../srt-hai-bonding/_build/srt-test-live
 ```

 Next start the sender.
 Use the same values of n or duration as well as the same SRT attributes (all the above except `groupconnect=1`).
-Notice that the first attribute-value pair here is `type=broadcast` which is network bonding related and application dependent setting.
-It sets the network bondign mode equal to "broadcast".
+Notice that the first attribute-value pair here is `type=broadcast` which is connection bonding related and application dependent setting.
+It sets the connection bonding mode equal to "broadcast".
 ```
 python packet_reordering.py re-sender --duration 180 --bitrate 10 --attrs "type=broadcast&latency=200&sndbuf=125000000&rcvbuf=125000000&fc=60000" --node 127.0.0.1:4200 ../srt-hai-bonding/_build/srt-test-live
 ```

+For main/backup mode, set `type=backup`.

-### Running receiver and sender on two machines
+#### Running receiver and sender on two machines

 Please follow the same steps as described above.
 ```